 History of Ramah

-More than 9,000 campers and staff annually attend Ramah’s seven overnight camps, three day camps, and Israel programs.
+More than 10,000 campers and staff annually attend Ramah’s eight overnight camps, four day camps, and Israel programs.
 More than 1,500 university and graduate students work as counselors, teachers, and specialists, along with an additional 200 professionals--rabbis, cantors, social workers, psychologists, doctors, nurses, Jewish educators, coaches, and others.
 Approximately 45 rabbinical, cantorial, education and other graduate students from JTS, as well as others from AJU and other universities, work at Ramah in senior educational roles.
 More than 200 mishlachat members work at Ramah camps each summer, strengthening the connections between the camp communities and Israel.